 In the past five years, or so, pastry and chocolate have become very sexy.
-The public love The Great British Bake Off – which is now syndicated all over the world.
-There are lovely artisan chocolatiers all across the UK.
+The public love The Great British Bake Off – which is now syndicated all over the world and there are lovely artisan chocolatiers all across the UK.

-Professional equipment and information is far easier to come by.
+Chocolate making equipment and recipes are far easier to come by.
 And let’s face it, everyone adores chocolate and has regular occasions to celebrate with cake, so there’s a wide market opportunity.

 So it’s not surprising that many are now considering careers as chocolatiers, pastry chefs and confectioners.